 Learn how mutual funds compare to exchange-traded funds.

-Mutual funds can be structured as either open-end or closed-end funds—although most mutual funds are open-ended.
-One of the key distinguishing features of an open-end mutual fund is that investors can buy and sell shares at any time.
+Investment companies can be structured as either open-end or closed-end funds—although most investment companies are open-end funds, known more commonly as mutual funds.
+One of the key distinguishing features of a mutual fund is that investors can buy and sell shares at any time.
 The fund will create new shares to meet increased demand and buy back shares from investors who want to sell.
-Sometimes, open-end funds get so large that they close to new investors.
-Even if an open-end fund is closed, however, it still remains an open-end fund since existing shareholders can continue to buy and sell fund shares.
+Sometimes, mutual funds get so large that they close to new investors.
+Even if a mutual fund is closed, however, it still remains an open-end fund since existing shareholders can continue to buy and sell fund shares.

-Closed-end funds, which are less common, differ from open-end funds because they raise money only once in a single offering, much the way a company might raise money at its initial public offering (IPO).
+Closed-end funds, which are a less common type of investment company, differ from open-end funds because they raise money only once in a single offering, much the way a company might raise money at its initial public offering (IPO).
 After the shares are sold, the closed-end fund uses the money to buy a portfolio of underlying investments, and any further growth in the size of the fund depends on the return on its investments, not new investment dollars.
 The fund is then listed on an exchange, the way an individual stock is, and shares trade throughout the day.

 The price for closed-end funds rises and falls in response to investor demand and may be higher or lower than its NAV or the actual per-share value of the fund's underlying investments.